amsehili/auditok/README.rst

 `auditok` can be used with standard Python!

-However, if you want more features, the following packages are needed:
+However if you want more features, the following packages are needed:

 - `Pydub <https://github.com/jiaaro/pydub>`_ : read audio files of popular audio formats (ogg, mp3, etc.) or extract audio from a video file